chieffancypants/angular-hotkeys/README.md

 #### Cheatsheet

-I have inclued a nice template that shows your enabled hotkeys, called a "cheatsheet."
+A cheatsheet is created automatically for you, showing which hotkeys are available for the current route, along with a description as to what it does.
 The default binding to show the cheatsheet is `?`.
 Be sure to include the `build/hotkeys.css` stylesheet.
 [Cheatsheet demo](http://chieffancypants.github.io/angular-hotkeys/#features)

 **Disable the cheatsheet:**